Griffith's Valuation, 1847-1864

 What is this record collection and when was it published?

-It is very important to note the publication date for any county as this will be the date from which later updates will have to be searched for elsewhere (See Valuation Revision Books, 1847-1864+.)
-Claire Santry has a useful GV Publication Dates map on her website showing the relevant dates by county as the valuers roughly worked their way anti-clockwise around the country.
-Most counties were published over a couple of years apart from some of the earlier ones, so for a quick reference, here are the earliest publication years for the 32 counties;
+It is very important to note the publication date for any county as the data could have been gathered over a period of many years before this date and all later updates will have to be searched for elsewhere (See Valuation Revision Books, 1847-1864+.)
+Most of the dates below come from Claire Santry's useful GV Publication Dates map on her website.
+This also illustrates how the valuers roughly worked their way anti-clockwise around the country (although 1851 for Co.
+Tyrone appears to be a bit out of step with the neighbouring counties on the map?)

-It is very important to note the publication date for any county as this will be the date from which later updates will have to be searched for elsewhere (See Valuation Revision Books, 1847-1864+.)
-Claire Santry has a useful GV Publication Dates map on her website showing the relevant dates by county as the valuers roughly worked their way anti-clockwise around the country.
-Most counties were published over a couple of years apart from some of the earlier ones, so for a quick reference, here are the earliest publication years for the 32 counties;
+It is very important to note the publication date for any county as the data could have been gathered over a period of many years before this date and all later updates will have to be searched for elsewhere (See Valuation Revision Books, 1847-1864+.)
+Most of the dates below come from Claire Santry's useful GV Publication Dates map on her website.
+This also illustrates how the valuers roughly worked their way anti-clockwise around the country (although 1851 for Co.
+Tyrone appears to be a bit out of step with the neighbouring counties on the map?)

 |